 Zhao, P., 2006.
 Three-dimensional boundary element and experimental analysis of lubricant ceramic surface ring cracks in rolling contact.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: